Ciphey/Ciphey/README.md

 - **Custom Built Artificial Intelligence with Augmented Search (AuSearch) for answering the question "what encryption was used?"** Resulting in decryptions taking less than 3 seconds.
 If Ciphey cannot decrypt the text, Ciphey will use the neural network analysis to give you information on how to decrypt it yourself.
 - **Custom built natural language processing module** Ciphey can determine whether something is plaintext or not.
 It has an incredibly high accuracy, along with being fast.
 - **Multi Language Support** at present, only German & English (with AU, UK, CAN, USA variants).
-- **Supports hashes & encryptions** Which the alternatives such as CyberChef do not.
+- **Supports hashes & encryptions** Which the alternatives such as CyberChef Magic do not.
 - **[C++ core](https://github.com/Ciphey/CipheyCore)** Blazingly fast.

 # 🔭 Ciphey vs CyberChef